 - Investigate the cause of stroke in every patient by assessing lifestyle factors such as smoking, diet and exercise.
-They also look for evidence of diabetes and raised cholesterol levels with a blood test and will perform a heart tracing (ECG) to look for signs of an irregular heart beat.
-They also organise an ultrasound scan of the carotid arteries, if appropriate, to ensure that there is no blockage of the arteries which may contribute to stroke disease.
+They also look for evidence of diabetes and raised cholesterol levels with a blood test and will perform a heart tracing (ECG) to look for signs of an irregular heartbeat and underlying heart disease.
+They also organise an ultrasound scan of the carotid arteries, if appropriate, to ensure that there is no blockage or narrowing of the arteries which may contribute to stroke disease.
 In some cases a heart scan (echocardiogram) or further brain scans such as an MRI may be requested.

 - Commence a number of different medications in order to reduce further brain damage and decrease the risk of further strokes.
-These medications may include blood thinning tablets (aspirin, clopidogrel or warfarin), cholesterol lowering medication including simvastatin, or blood pressure lowering tablets such as ramipril or amlodipine.
+These medications may include blood thinning tablets (aspirin, clopidogrel or direct oral anticoagulants such as dabigatran or apixaban or warfarin), cholesterol lowering medication such as atorvastatin, or blood pressure lowering tablets such as amlodipine or Ramipril.

-- Assess your every need as a patient.
-Our multidisciplinary team will thoroughly assess and develop a list of goals which will be discussed with you and your family.
+- Assess your rehabilitation and recovery needs.
+Our multidisciplinary team will thoroughly assess and develop a rehabilitation plan and list of goals which will be discussed with both you and your family.

 - Assess swallowing.
 Some patients have difficulty swallowing following a stroke which usually improves with time, but may need to take a modified diet or in more severe cases, a nasogastric tube (tube passed through your nose into your stomach) to provide you with liquid nutrition.